make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Did we learn anything?

-- We learned that:
+- Using game programming as our motivation, we've learned that:
-  - The output of a poorly-chosen pseudorandom number generator can contain undesirable patterns which are difficult to see just by inspection
+  - The output of a generator with poorly-chosen constants can contain undesirable patterns which are difficult to see just by inspection.
-  - The spectral test helps to identify this problem
+  - The spectral test helps us to identify those problems.
-  - JavaScript's generator has no way to set the seed, but we can implement a seedable generator in JavaScript based on the constants recommended by Park and Miller
+  - JavaScript's built-in generator has no way to set the seed but we can implement a seedable generator in JavaScript based on the constants recommended by Park and Miller.
-  - When working with 3D vectors and rotations, sometimes it helps to start in 2D before trying to generalize to 3D
+  - When working with 3D vectors and rotations, it helps to start with a solution in 2D before trying to generalize it to 3D.
-  - Quaternion (N)lerp is a fast approximation to Slerp which is easy to implement
+  - Quaternion (N)lerp is a good approximation to Slerp and easier to implement.
+- Even though the game is hypothetical and writing it would involve much more than just math, we've seen some examples of very interesting things we can learn along the way.